HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Related Works

 CMSIS-NN~\cite{lai2018cmsis} is a set of software kernels for the execution of neural networks (NNs) on the ARM cortex-M CPUs, where the 16-bit single instruction multiple data (SIMD) MAC unit is used to process the low-bitwidth input data with a low-bitwidth to 16-bit conversion, i.e., 8-bit to 16-bit conversion.
 As the underlying MAC units only support 16-bit data inputs, all data with bitwidth lower than 16 is converted to 16-bit.
 Similar to \textit{Clover}, the performance gain comes from efficient bitwidth conversion and full utilization of the 16-bit MAC channels.

 PULP-NN\cite{garofalo2020pulp} is a software library specifically designed for GAP-8\cite{GAP8} processors.
 Each such processor contains 8 RISC-V cores with special DSP extensions.
-The execution of PULP-NN requires unique bit-wise operations, i.e., low bitwidth data unpacking, data quantization instructions, etc., that are supported by the processor.
-It supports sub-word size data to reduce the memory access cost and fully utilize the SIMD instructions to process data in parallel.
-It shows great efficiency due to the special instruction set which also limits its flexibility.
+The execution of PULP-NN requires unique bit-wise operations, i.e., low-bitwidth data unpacking, data quantization instructions, etc., that are supported by the processor.
+It supports sub-word size data to reduce the memory access cost and fully utilizes the SIMD instructions to process data in parallel.
+It shows great efficiency due to the special instruction set, which also limits its flexibility.